 14 - Professionals and Overseas Players

-In the event of a professional or "marquee" overseas player being unable to play in a match or unable to complete his contract through injury, illness, compassionate grounds or recall by his County, State or National Organisations then a sub pro or sub overseas player who has not played at a higher level than the professional or "marquee" overseas player can be appointed.
-In these circumstances the Club does not have to appoint a sub-professional or sub-overseas player
+14.2.
+In the event of a professional being unable to play in a match or unable to complete his contract through injury, illness, compassionate grounds or recall by his County, State or National Organisations then a sub pro who has not played at a higher level than the professional can be appointed.
+In these circumstances the Club does not have to appoint a sub-professional.

-No appointment of a substitute shall be made without the permission of the Chairman or Secretary of the NPCL.
+14.3.
+No appointment of a substitute shall be made without the permission of the Chairman or Registration Secretary of the NPCL.
 Permission must be obtained prior to the match being played.

-Substitution of a professional or "marqee" overseas player without permission shall result in a deduction of 15 points shall be made for a League game and forfeit of a Cup match.
+14.4.
+Substitution of a professional without permission shall result in a deduction of 15 points for a League game and forfeit of a Cup match.

-The NPC will support a Club with legitimate grievances should a professional breaking his contract by banning him from future engagements in the NPCL.
+14.6.
+The NPC will support a Club with legitimate grievances should a professional break his contract by banning him from future engagements in the NPCL.
 They will also report him to County or National Authority.

-A professional is defined as one who has received payment from his own or another Club, Country or County for playing cricket during the year commencing 1st April prior to the commencement of the season.
+14.7.
+A professional is defined as a player who has received payment from his own or another Club, Country or County for playing cricket during the year commencing 1st April prior to the commencement of the season.

-No registered professional or registered overseas amateur can play for more than one NPCL Club during the course of a season.
+14.8.
+No registered professional or registered overseas player can play for more than one NPCL Club during the course of a season.

 15 - Umpires

-The umpires will elect one of their body to represent the intrests of the umpires on the NLEC who shall attend NLEC and NLMC meetings.
+15.2.
+The Umpires Appointments Secretary shall be elected to represent the intrests of the umpires on the NLEC wand shall attend NLEC and NLMC meetings.

 1) The recruitment of umpires.